Snugface/alx/README.md

 Tun and done!

-The above sources were taken from kernel version 4.12
+The above sources were taken from kernel version 4.12 and slightly modified for newer kernel

-They appear to work fine on 4.17.2 as well
+They appear to work fine on 5.0.0 as well

 And here is the faulty commit: